MoAKgit/Generative-Adversarial-Networks-with-Tfrecord-files/README.md

 # Generative Adversarial Networks with Tfrecord files

-This is a tensorflow implementation of GAN with tfrecord files.
+This is a TensorFlow implementation of GAN with tfrecord files.
-To use the code first install following requirments packages:
+To begin with, the code, install the following requirements packages:

-- tensorflow-gpu
+- TensorFlow-gpu
 - glob
 - os
 - pillow